fmay/cc-html-intro-1-first-web-page/.guides/sections.md

 layout: ""

 ---
 We could have made this even simpler if we wanted and used just a single div around all three verses (in which case you could remove the <div>s surrounding each verse).
-We've left all 3 to show you how they can be used any number of times on a page.

 Why not change the code and see if you can do this?

+If you mess things up, restore your code by selecting 'Class & IDs' again from the Rocket menu.
 ---
 title: "Using the 'id' attribute"
 files: []